ChainSafe/chainbridge-ui/README.md

 make local-setup
 ```

 This command is going to run a script that creates two evm nodes and I will run three relayers.
 After this is going to deploy all the contracts to the `evm` nodes.
 This process could take a couple of minutes to complete.
-After that, you are going to see something like this message (notice that addresses could be different on your sde)
+After that, you are going to see something like this message (notice that addresses could be different on your side)

 ```bash
 ===============================================